isaacfab/rmetalog/cran-comments.md

 * 1 Note - this is the packages first submission

 ## Downstream dependencies
-There are currently no downstream dependencies
+There are currently no downstream dependencies.